11 NCAA Div. III individual championships

-Allan Walz is in his sixth year as assistant men’s and women’s track and field coach.
+Allan Walz is in his seventh year as assistant men’s and women’s track and field coach.

 A former Bondurant-Farrar High School standout, Walz broke the Drake Relays high school discus record and the state meet mark as well while also lettering in football, basketball and baseball.
 At the Univ. of Northern Iowa, Walz set school records for the hammer throw and the weight throw.
 He was a NCAA Division I all-America honoree in the weight throw and was a national outdoor meet qualifier in the discus.

 Walz earned a bachelor’s degree from Northern Iowa and is a financial advisor for MidWestOne Invesment Services in Pella.